 A similar effect is produced by osmotic laxatives, which increase the amount of water in the bowel to help the smooth passage of stools.
-It’s difficult to say if one works better than the others because there haven’t been many clinical trials to compare them, but generally they offer temporary relief.
+It’s difficult to say if one works better than the others because there haven’t been many clinical trials to compare them, but generally, they offer temporary relief.

 Side effects of Laxatives

 Generally speaking, laxatives should be taken only for a couple of weeks, as overuse could cause diarrhoea or irritate the intestines.
-More of concern is the theory that the bowel might get used to being constantly helped, in which case it will not work as efficiently as it should when you stop taking the medicine.
+Of more concern is the theory that the bowel might get used to being constantly helped, in which case it will not work as efficiently as it should when you stop taking the medicine.
 Laxatives can also have side effects such as wind, bloating, and abdominal discomfort.
 Make sure that the laxative you choose will not interfere with any other medications or herbal remedies that you are already taking.

 Alternatives to Laxatives

 Doctors and dieticians usually advise a change of diet to prevent further problems with constipation.
 Where possible, treating yourself through changes to your diet is always a positive first step.
-Nutritionist & doctors recommend increasing your intake of dietary fibre or ‘roughage’ found in fruit, vegetables, and bran cereals, and also to make sure your water intake is at least 1.5 litres a day, or 2 litres if eating a high-fibre diet.
+Nutritionists recommend increasing your intake of dietary fibre or ‘roughage’ found in fruit, vegetables, and bran cereals, and also to make sure your water intake is at least 1.5 litres a day, or 2 litres if eating a high-fibre diet.

 After making changes to your diet, another option to provide relief from constipation could be looking at natural remedies, such as herbal remedies or probiotics.
 These could have the benefits of working without the side effects of medicines.
-Often natural remedies will come with fewer contraindications, for example pregnant women might be able to find natural remedies which can be safely taken.
+Often natural remedies will come with fewer contraindications, for example, pregnant women might be able to find natural remedies which can be safely taken.
 Read Megan's article on natural remedies for constipation.